dialogue-host/requirements/README.md

 In the rapidly evolving landscape of technology and social platforms, many projects face challenges in maintaining their relevance and functionality over time.
 Often, platforms are built with short-term growth goals in mind, leading to technical debt and a lack of consideration for the social and ecological impacts.
 To ensure long-term viability and continued alignment with user needs, sustainability must be a core consideration from the outset.

-Sustainability involves creating a platform that remains viable and relevant across generational timescales.
+Sustainability involves creating a platform that remains viable and relevant across durable timescales.
 This means choosing stable technologies, building maintainable systems, and establishing governance structures that can evolve with the community's needs.
 It means that every technical and architectural decision have to be taken with a long term perspective.

 It is not about making rigid choices or avoiding new technologies and ideas.
 It is about the flexibility and adaptability to changing circumstances.
 Bold technical choices can be made if they are shown to closely match the *core principles*.